Kidder, Peabody & Company

 Kidder, Peabody & Co. was an American securities firm, established in Massachusetts in 1865.
 The firm's operations included investment banking, brokerage, and trading.

 The firm was sold to General Electric in 1986.
-Following heavy losses, it was subsequently sold to PaineWebber in 1994.
+Following heavy losses, it was subsequently sold to Paine Webber in 1994.
 After the acquisition by PaineWebber, the Kidder Peabody name was dropped, ending the firm's 130-year presence on Wall Street.
 Most of what was once Kidder Peabody is now part of UBS AG, which acquired PaineWebber in November 2000.

 History

 Early history

 Kidder, Peabody & Co. was established in April 1865 by Henry P. Kidder, Francis H. Peabody, and Oliver W. Peabody.
 The firm was formed via reorganization of its predecessor company, J.E.
 Thayer & Brother, where the three founders had previously worked as clerks.

 Kidder Peabody acted as a commercial bank, investment bank, and merchant bank.
 The firm had an active securities business, dealing in treasury bonds and municipal bonds, as well as corporate bonds and stocks.
 Kidder Peabody also actively traded and invested in securities for its own account.

 In the aftermath of the 1929 stock market crash, Kidder Peabody was in a perilous situation.
 In 1931, Albert H. Gordon bought the struggling firm with financial backing from Stone & Webster.
-Since electric utilities were considered somewhat risky, Stone & Webster set up its own investment banking operation to finance their own projects through bond sales.
-Many of the utilities were municipally owned and Stone & Webster's investment banking unit served them in other offerings.
+Since electric utilities were considered somewhat risky, Stone & Webster set up its own investment banking operation to finance its own projects through bond sales.
+Many of the utilities were municipally owned, and Stone & Webster's investment banking unit served them in other offerings.
 Eventually, as fewer investment banking clients were engineering clients, there was an incentive to divest and merge the unit with another investment bank.
 Edwin Webster's father, Frank G. Webster, was a senior partner of Kidder Peabody, and Kidder had actively supported Charles A. Stone and Edwin as they started The Massachusetts Electrical Engineering Company, which later became Stone & Webster, in the 1890s.
 Gordon helped rebuild Kidder Peabody by focusing on specific niche markets including utility finance and municipal bonds.
 Stone & Webster had thus become an integrated company which designed utility projects, built them, financed them, and operated them for municipalities.

 In 1967, Kidder Peabody helped to arrange a deal whereby the USDA's Commodity Credit Corporation invested $21.8 million in the failing Lebanese Intra Bank, a cornerstone of the Lebanese banking industry.
 This move likely contributed to preventing a major financial crisis in Lebanon from worsening.